Charles Grafton Page: Unmasking pseudoscience

 Comfortable himself in public performance as a popular lecturer and singer, being skilled in ventriloquism as well, Page was astute in detecting the misuse of performative acts in defrauding a gullible public.
 One class of fraudulent schemes prevalent at the time involved communications with spirits by means of rapping sounds, the motion of a table, or other such signs produced in the vicinity of the perpetrator-medium.
 The sounds and motions were attributed to occult forces and forms of electricity.
 The Fox sisters, of Rochester New York, made these claims notorious by exhibiting in public and private settings, while collecting money from their audiences.
-Page's efforts to expose these frauds at their human roots stems in part from his keen concern for furthering the public understanding of science and their proficient use of its findings and benefits.
-In this undertaking, Page allied with contemporary Michael Faraday and other scientists who have sought to debunk the unscrupulous applications of pseudoscience upon a willing and gullible public.

-Investigating some of these performers in person, Page produced a book titled Psychomancy: spirit-rappings and table-tippings exposed that uncovers various means of deception they employed.
+Investigating some of these performers in person, Page produced a book that exposes various means of deception they employed.
 He described his analysis of these techniques during a sitting with the Fox sisters.
 Each time a critical observer peered under the table around which the sisters were seated, the spirit rapping ceased; whenever the observer sat upright, the sounds recommenced.
 Page asked to have the spirit sounds displayed elsewhere than via the table.
 One sister climbed into a wardrobe closet.
 Page identified where her long dress (concealing a stick or other apparatus) contacted the wardrobe.
 Through his expert knowledge of ventriloquism, Page detected how this performer was misdirecting the viewer's attention away from the actual source of the sound while building expectations to suppose the sound came from elsewhere than the source.
 However the trick was "poorly done" and the girl could not control it so as to produce any spirit communication.

-Going on to reveal other fraudulent practices, Page addressed the relationship at work between performer and audience by which both functioned as perpetrators.
-He said that the prime movers in all these so-called miracles were impostors, and that those who believed them were gullible.
-While the former was filling their coffers at the expense of the latter, they often indulged in secret amusement at the faith of their supporters.
-This was particularly true at the consultations of the learned clergy and others upon electricity and magnetism considered the new fluid of the devil's immediate agency as the probable cause of these strange phenomena.
+Going on to reveal other fraudulent practices, Page addressed the relationship at work between performer and audience by which both functioned as perpetrators: The prime movers in all these marvels are impostors, and their disciples, dupes.
+While the former are filling their coffers at the expense of the latter, they must often indulge in secret merriment at the credulity of their adherents, and particularly at the grave discussions of the learned clergy and others upon electricity, magnetism the new fluid... or the devil's immediate agency....
+The instant the idea of the superhuman gets possession of the mind all fitness for investigation and power of analysis begins to vanish, and credulity swells to its utmost capacity.
+The most glaring inconsistencies and absurdities are not discerned and are swallowed whole....Page's efforts to expose these frauds at their human roots stems in part from his keen concern for furthering the public understanding of science and their proficient use of its findings and benefits.
+In this undertaking, Page allied with contemporary Michael Faraday and other scientists who have sought to debunk the unscrupulous applications of pseudoscience upon a willing and gullible public.